atyryshkina/algorithm-performance-analysis/README.md

 Use csv_file_manipulation.ipynb for suggestions on how to view and manipulate csv data with python.
 It has examples to inspect the data, delete data, transform data, and combine data.

+A full example of data manipulation can be found finding_outliers.csv

 ## Feature Importances with Random Forests

 This tool (feature_importances_with_random_forests.py) estimates the relative impact of parameters on the runtime of tools.
 It does so by fitting a Random Forest Regressor to a historical dataset (of parameters and runtimes) and determining the [Mean Decrease Impurity](http://papers.nips.cc/paper/4928-understanding-variable-importances-in-forests-of-randomized-trees.pdf) of each parameter.
 The Mean Decrease Impurity is an estimate of how much the Random Forest uses the parameter in it's decisions.